 The Year 2 curriculum at the Icahn School of Medicine at Mount Sinai (ISMMS) builds on the foundational scientific principles taught in Year 1 and emphasizes an organ system-based approach to the pathophysiology and treatment of illness and disease.
 In addition, students apply and refine core patient care skills through longitudinal ambulatory and inpatient clinical exposure.

-The second year offers a formal skills-based curriculum in research analysis as well as an emphasis on advocacy, human rights, evidence-based medicine, and career planning.
-In addition, students pursue milestone-based self-directed learning, discovery, and leadership development opportunities during the protected half days of Flex Time.
+The second year includes a formal skills-based curriculum in research data analysis as well as an emphasis on advocacy, human rights, evidence-based medicine, and career planning.
+In addition, students pursue milestone-based, self-directed learning, discovery, and leadership development opportunities during the protected half-days of Flex Time.